Are you required to get my permission to have a repair made?

 Our normal management fee is 10% of the rent we collect, or $50, whichever is greater.
 However, multiple property owners may qualify for

 a discount.
 This is determined on a case-by-case basis.
 If the property is vacant, we do not charge a management fee.
 If you don’t

 How will you advertise/market my property?

 An overwhelming number of our applicants find us on the internet.
-We will post your property on several web sites, including our
+We will post your property on 20+ websites to include Zillow, including our company site.
+We also use yard signs and printed company lists/flyers to promote properties we manage.
+As market leaders, we also receive numerous referrals from local businesses and Realtors.

 What happens if the tenant doesn't pay the rent on time?

 The tenant’s rent is due on the 1st of each month.
 We give our tenants a 2-day grace period which means they must pay rent before the close of business on the 3rd.
 If the rent remains outstanding on the 4th, we assess a late fee of 10%.
 We then post each tenant who is late with a 3-day demand letter.
 If the tenant has not paid rent plus late fee by the 10th and they have not contacted us, then we begin the dispossessory process.